thecodeflayer/alttp-tracker/FAQ.md

 Additionally, the total number of items on the Items screen will change depending on the Item Shuffle option chosen.

 **NOTE**
 Location logic in the app assumes that you have the required big and small keys to access an area.
 There is an open question [here](https://github.com/thecodeflayer/alttp-tracker/issues/39) about whether to add big keys to the location logic.
-Feel free to add your opinion on the matter there.
+Feel free to add your opinion on the matter.

 To learn more about the randomizer options for item shuffle please read Item Settings > Dungeon Item Shuffle section of [alttpr.com/en/options](https://alttpr.com/en/options).